niwinz/niwibe-site/content/blog/2016-04-03-state-management-with-rum.md

 As you can see, if you want to perform asynchronous stuff, you should implement two events: one for fetch the counter and other for set it in the state.

-Furthermore, the flexibility of clojurescript allows us implement the `UpdateEvent` protocol directly to the javascript function, allowing us use plain functions as pure transformations event instances.
+However, the flexibility of clojurescript allows us implement the `UpdateEvent` protocol directly to the javascript function, allowing the use of plain functions as pure transformations event instances.
 So the previously code can be expressed in this manner: